-Common Placement Test Info
+Common Placement Test Basics, Including Possible Exemptions

 - Florida Postsecondary Education Readiness Test (PERT)

-Traditional placement students without current test scores, or those scoring below the state-mandated college ready cutoff scores shown, will be tested for reading, writing and/or mathematics proficiency using the PERT.
-Check the current Cutoff Scores chart.
+"Traditional placement" students without current test scores, or those scoring below the state-mandated college ready cutoff scores, will be tested for reading, writing and/or mathematics proficiency using the PERT.
+Check the current Cutoff Scores Chart.
 Traditional placement students who test less than college ready must enroll in developmental education courses in the area(s) of the deficiency.